-The Pawnee-Buckner subbasin has a total of 1,223 water rights with an authorized quantity of 249,331 acre-feet (AF).
+The Pawnee-Buckner subbasin has 1,193 water rights with an authorized quantity of 242,271 acre-feet (AF).
 A significant percentage of the total authorized quantity (over 10 percent) is held by vested water rights (Table 1).
 The following map (Figure 21) has all the surface water and groundwater points of diversion.
 More than one point of diversion can be associated with one water right.
-Forty-nine surface water points of diversion are Pawnee Watershed dams.
+Forty-eight surface water points of diversion are Pawnee Watershed dams.